marweck/blockchain-study/README.md

   https://github.com/wearetheledger/fabric-network-boilerplate

-- Very Good Example of REST Client written in Typescript/Node/Nest.js
+- Very Good Example of Backend for interacting with the Fabric network using a REST API (Typescript, Nestjs, swagger, pusher).

   https://github.com/wearetheledger/hyperledger-typescript-boilerplate